baizea99/Project-3/README.md

 * Emotional algorithm applied to classify sentences based on the 6 emotions (Joy, Sadness, Anger, Fear, Love, Surprise)

 ## Cleanup
-* Data sanitized by removing whitespace and splitting sentences based on the delimiter such as periods or commas, to accurately parse and analyze the text
+* Data sanitized by removing whitespace and splitting sentences based on the delimiter, such as periods or commas, to accurately parse and analyze the text

 ## Exploration Process
 ### Recreate System